JoyceKimberly/Kobra-updated/README.md

 - Fix menu getting stuck after auto-leveling
 - Finish HAL
 - Make MarlinSerial work
-- Find out what the change to AWAIT_TIMED_PULSE means and how to apply it outside of stepper.cpp
 - Completely redo kobra extui and dgus so it makes sense
 - Find a way to get rid of having to use uVision to compile